Tonks89/RoboND-Perception-Project/writeup.md

 The next step was to extract useful features (or characteristics) that would allow the robot to recognize (or assign a label) to the previous objects.

 #### Feature extraction
 These features were: color histograms, which capture color information, and normal histograms, which capture shape information.
-For the color histograms, the *HSV color space* was used because, as opposed to the RGB space, it is not sensitive to light conditions, and thus, lead to a more robust object recognition in all test scenes.
+For the color histograms, the *HSV color space* was used because (as opposed to the RGB space) it is not sensitive to lighting conditions, and thus, resulted in a more robust object recognition in all test scenes.

 #### SVM training